 It's an empty vessel somehow full with limitless potential.
 After you add features to your app, you'll make it installable.

 Your app can either use the button-based installation available in your application management console or you can use OAuth 2.0.
-Rest assured, your app can only be installed on your team either way.
+Rest assured, your app can only be installed on your workspace either way.

 When you add or remove new Slack app features, you'll need to install your app again.

 This step is completely optional.
-It's entirely possible you'll never want another team to ever install your app.
+It's entirely possible you'll never want another workspace to ever install your app.

-Slack apps open to installation by other teams have additional security requirements: your OAuth redirect URIs, interactive message action URLs, slash command invocation URLs, and Events API delivery locations must all support SSL.
+Slack apps open to installation by other workspaces have additional security requirements: your OAuth redirect URIs, interactive message action URLs, slash command invocation URLs, and Events API delivery locations must all support SSL.

 This step is also completely optional.
 Becoming part of the directory is a very deliberate undertaking.